jackby03/wovensnake/README.md

 ```

 ### **2. Initialize Your Project**
-Run the following command in your project directory to create a `wovensnake.json` configuration file:
+Run the following command in your project directory to create a `wovenpkg.json` configuration file:
 ```bash
 wovensnake init
 ```

 ### **3. Install Dependencies**
-Add your dependencies to `wovensnake.json` and install them with:
+Add your dependencies to `wovenpkg.json` and install them with:
 ```bash
 wovensnake install
 ```
+Dependencies will be installed into a dedicated work directory (similar to `venv` in Python or `node_modules` in Node), ensuring isolation and reducing conflicts.

 ---

 ## **Configuration**
-WovenSnake uses a JSON or YAML file to define dependencies.
-Here's an example of a basic `wovensnake.json` file:
+**WovenSnake** uses a `wovenpkg.json` file to define dependencies.
+Here's an example of a basic `wovenpkg.json` file:
 ```json
 {
   "name": "my-python-project",